For Labor Day, Honoring the Joiner

 Frames of the late 18th century might have looked much like those from several decades earlier, but they were, underneath, something much shoddier.
 Framer and frame historian Paul Mitchell points out that, “Rather than executing a single frame in the form of a unique sculptural work, carvers were now required to produce the wooden moulds for applied compo ornament“—effectively being hired to dig their own graves.
 If such division of labor had benefits for mass production and thus lower-priced goods, it’s easy to see how such industrialization meant above all the production of what Morris liked to call “makeshift.”
 Integrity and substance were sacrificed to superficialities of surface decoration (hence the term “plant on”).
 With respect to the frame, the degree of quality was evident in inverse proportion to the degree of arrogance, pretentiousness, and showiness.

 Above all, though, the compo frame serves as a perfect window on the division between “art” and “craft,” between “artist” and “artisan.”
 Where once all artist/artisans had appreciated the frame as “a unique sculptural work” and an art form to take seriously as a worthy companion, if not an equal, with painting, within a few decades its fortunes had completely changed.
-“The Arts” had become “Art” (as Larry Shiner’s excellent book The Invention of Art demonstrates), and “Art” had became almost exclusively the art of painting.
+“The Arts” had become “Art” (as Larry Shiner’s excellent book The Invention of Art demonstrates), and “Art” had become almost exclusively the art of painting.
 Although new and cheaper printing techniques (and much later photography) were certainly examples of applying “labor saving devices” and utilitarian industrial processes to the production of pictures, the fate of the painter was anything but one of obsolescence.
 As the standing and prestige of the frame-maker, the joiner, and all artisans fell, the prestige of the “fine artist” rose.
 Now seen as the exclusive possessor of a special and mysterious kind of manual and inventive genius, he’d become the exclusive holder of the title of “artist.”
 Whereas all the trades had been considered arts—all entailing imagination, intellect and intuition—that diverse and popular realm now stopped abruptly at the edge of the canvas.
 The frame-maker was no longer a brother to the painter.
 The mechanization and industrialization of the art of the joiner/carver/frame-maker meant the extraction of invention, intellect and instinct from his work and a new apotheosis of the painter, believed to hold those qualities in extraordinary measure.

 John Hill (ca. 1780-1841), “Interior of the Carpenter’s Shop at Forty Hill, Enfield,” 1813?
 Oil on canvas, 18-1/2″ x 27″.
 The Tate Museum